nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:

-* `list-appt` followed by `delete 2` deletes the 2nd appointment in the entire appointment schedule.
+* `list-appt` followed by `delete-appt 2` deletes the 2nd appointment in the entire appointment schedule.

-* `find Betsy` followed by `delete 1 ` deletes the 1st appointment in the results of the `find` command.
+* `find-appt Betsy` followed by `delete-appt 1 ` deletes the 1st appointment in the results of the `find` command.

 ### Editing an appointment : `edit-appt`